 Now that you’ve thought about size, pair it with a shape that fits the function and design you want.
 The shapes include globe, pyramid, spreading, low spreading, and cone.
 Cone shaped are good for bringing attention to walkways, while spreading evergreens can look great under windows.
 Big pyramid shapes such as pines, can be mass planted to bring privacy to your yard and/or to block wind.
 Some types worth looking into include the Norway pine, Eastern white pine, scotch pine, and the jack pine.

 Evergreens come in different shades of greens and may have various textures.
 Bark, cones, and berries are options to consider depending on your tree.
 Making sure you know what colors and textures your evergreen will bring to your landscape can ensure a beautiful yard year round.
+Although evergreens are supposed to stay green, browning can happen for a variety of reasons.

 Climate plays a huge factor when it comes to evergreens.
 The Minnesota climate can be a tricky one, and it’s best to go over your ideal tree with a nursery or certified arborist.
 The arctic air from Canada can kill exposed evergreens, so aim for a more durable evergreen such as the mugo pine that can handle such harshness alone.